 This unit is only available to registered nurses.
 This unit uses group work and late enrolment may affect your ability to participate actively.

 This unit will enhance students' understanding of the aetiology and pathophysiology of pain and equip them with the skills to accurately assess acute, chronic and cancer pain.
 Pharmacological and non-pharmacological interventions will be explored as part of the development of pain management interactions between clinicians and patients.
-With knowledge obtained through participation in this unit, students will be better equipped to advocate for and manage pain experienced by their patients.
+With knowledge obtained through participation in this unit, students will be better equipped to manage pain experienced by their patients and advocate for them.

 |Unit name||Assessment and Management of Pain|